-The University purchases Information and Communication Technology (ICT) that is universal in design and accessible to individuals with disabilities.
-In the event this is technically unfeasible, the procedures must require the University to provide equally effective alternate ICTs.
-All ICTs must meet the applicable accessibility standards set forth in the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA, Section 508 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, as amended (ADA), and University of Nevada, Reno Benchmarks for Measuring Accessibility
+The University procures ICT that is universal in design and accessible to all individuals, including individuals with disabilities.
+In the event this is technically infeasible or imposes undue burden, the University ensures an equally effective accessible alternative.
+All ICT must meet the applicable accessibility standards set forth in Section 508 of the Rehabilitation Act of 1973, as amended (Sec.
+508), the Americans with Disabilities Act of 1990, as amended (ADA), and University of Nevada, Reno Benchmarks for Measuring Accessibility

-- Request compliant accessibility documentation from the vendor, using a Vendor Product Accessibility Template
+- Obtain compliant accessibility documentation from the vendor.

 STEP TWO: Submit for ICT Review

-What to do if your ITC request is not accessible?
+What to do if your ICT request is not accessible?

 If your accessibility review documentation indicates the product or service is not accessible, you can do any of the following:

 - Submit an Alternative Option.
-Refer to the needs research, select and submit a more accessible technology solution.
+Select a more accessible solution.

-- Submit an Exemption Request.
-Submit an ICT Accessibility Exemption Request form.
+- Submit an Exception Request.
+Submit an ICT Accessibility Exception Request (MS Word) form.